mohit-mhjn/byproduct_inventory_opt/README.md

+# Inventory Optimization

-- Inventory optimization for a general process which inherently produces byproducts.
+- Inventory optimization for a process which inherently produces byproducts.
 - Byproducts at times may be expensive to store in perishable product types in food processing, meat packaging, chemical/pharmaceuticals, etc.
 - In these cases 100% demand satisfaction may not be the most optimal choice of production plan.
 A trade off needs to be decided between achieving profits by 100% demand satisfaction and at the same time incurring storage costs.
 - Optimization problems like this are also known as Imbalance Parts optimization
+- The case used in this project is specific to meat packaging.

 **Directions**